meltyblend/symmetrical-enigma/README.md

-independently learning neural networks by utilizing Andrew W. Trask's Grokking Deep Learning book.
+Independently learning neural networks by utilizing Andrew W. Trask's Grokking Deep Learning book.

 Here you will see me update this repository with projects/problems from this book